-Ireland’s past successes have come not only from growth of existing opportunities, but from embracing new technologies and innovations.
-Ireland has learned well from these successes and continues to strive to be a centre of excellence for innovation within the sector.
+Ireland’s past successes have come not only from the growth of existing opportunities but from embracing new technologies and innovations.
+Ireland has learned well from these successes and continues to strive to be a center of excellence for innovation within the sector.

-As part of the National Development Plan in 2007, the Irish government gave over €8 billion of funding towards Science, Technology and Innovation.
-Some of this funding was used to develop research centres, this investment in research has ensured that Ireland is building its own future in innovation.
-Examples include the Biomedical Diagnostics Institute which is developing next generation medical devices and the Shannon Applied Biotechnology Centre which is working with natural resources to develop molecules as targets for drug development.
+As part of the National Development Plan in 2007, the Irish government gave over €8 billion of funding towards Science, Technology, and Innovation.
+Some of this funding was used to develop research centers, this investment in research has ensured that Ireland is building its own future in innovation.
+Examples include the Biomedical Diagnostics Institute which is developing next-generation medical devices and the Shannon Applied Biotechnology Centre which is working with natural resources to develop molecules as targets for drug development.

 In 2016, Ireland ranked 7th out of 128 countries on the Global Innovation Index.

-Ireland is already a well-respected centre of excellence for manufacturing within these industries, what it is striving for now is to be as well regarded for its efforts in innovation too.
+Ireland is already a well-respected center of excellence for manufacturing within these industries, what it is striving for now is to be as well regarded for its efforts in innovation too.

-Pharmacareers Ireland report typical salaries of €40,000 – 50,000 for employees with four or more years experience.
+Pharmacareers Ireland reports typical salaries of €40,000 – 50,000 for employees with four or more years experience.
 For more information about specific job roles, have a look at our page on roles and salaries where we take you through some of the roles the industry has to offer as well as what they typically pay based on experience levels.
-The important thing about the well paying jobs within this sector, is that they are throughout the career ladder – from entry level positions onwards – so it’s never too late to reskill into this area and take advantage of its benefits.
+The important thing about the well-paying jobs within this sector is that they are throughout the career ladder – from entry-level positions onwards – so it’s never too late to reskill into this area and take advantage of its benefits.